 It might require a little extra planning, but you should make a reservation as soon as possible to guarantee service.
 Be patient.
 Our service workers are working their hardest under tough conditions to make your experience as memorable as possible.
 Whether it’s breakfast, lunch or dinner, there’s a Jackson Hole restaurant for everyone.
 Check out a full list of local restaurants here: https://dishingjh.com/.

 During the peak summer season, Jackson Hole restaurants are busy and bustling, so diners are encouraged to make reservations in advance and be patient.
-Most COVID restrictions have been lifted in Teton County, but restaurants are still doing their best to keep everyone safe.
-Staff will continue to follow current state and local guidelines and recommendations.

 A few extra minutes of research go a long way in supporting our local economy!
 If you want to know your meal is sourced locally, choose from Slow Food in the Tetons’ local food guide.
 Or choose a Hole Food Rescue partner to feel like you’ve played a part in reducing food waste and helping feed our community’s vulnerable members.